kaitostenroos/sonagraf-website/README.md

-# Website for Sonagraf Ltd. using React.js
+# Website for Sonagraf Ltd. using React.js with Vite

 This repository contains a template project for Sonagraf's website.
-Deployed version with the content can be found here{link]
+Deployed version with the content can be found here https://sonagraf.com/

 ## Building a website using this project